Yoh0xFF/react-leaflet/README.md

-# react-leaflet
+# React Leaflet

+This project is written by following the [React Leaflet](https://www.udemy.com/course/react-leaflet-with-hooks/) course on Udemy.

-Sample application to demonstrate using the Leaflet library with the React SPA.
+It demonstrates creating an interactive map using the [Leaflet](https://leafletjs.com/) library with [React Leaflet](https://react-leaflet.js.org/) wrapper.